EudyContreras/NodeJS-Server-API-Template/README.md

 ## Debug project

 The scripts specified here are used for debugging purpose.
 Running this scripsts will run the code in with hot-reload modes.
-For the server nodemon is used and for the client dev-sever is used using HMR and react-fast-refresh
+Nodemon is used for the server and webpacks dev-sever HMR is used for the client together with the react-fast-refresh plugin.

-* `npm run debug:server:hot` Runs the server using nodemon.
-In order for this to work module must be set to commonjs inside tsconfig.json
+* `npm run debug:hot:server` Runs the server using nodemon.
+* `npm run debug:hot:client` Runs the client using webpack-dev-server and HMR.
+Note that this will run only the client on CSR
+* `npm run debug:hot` Runs the the full configuration by running both the server and client in hot-mode for a full experience

+Due to the nature of watch scripts running `debug:hot` can lead to sync problems.
+If you run into issues during the build try increasing the sleep delay for running the `webpack-dev-server` in order to allow the first scripts to finish.